MarianBusila/KitchenChaos/README.md

 - synchronizing data can be done via __rpc__ calls or __network variables__.
 If a client joins late, it will receive the current state of network variables, but it will not receive any of the rpc calls that were done in the past.

+## Lobby Notes

+- a project id must be created in [unity dashboard](https://dashboard.unity3d.com) and the lobby must be enabled there

+- Lobby package must be added in Package Manager

+- __LobbyService__ has methods to create and join a lobby